 Our funding

 SCCS activities are coordinated by a small secretariat and funded through membership fees and donations.
-We occasionally seek external funding for specific activities, like for our work on COP26.
-These issues are all covered in our annual accounts.
+We occasionally seek external funding for specific activities.